oliverpool/imohash/README.md

 (Note: a more precise description is provided in the [algorithm description](https://github.com/oliverpool/sparsehash/blob/master/algorithm.md).)

-sparsehash works by hashing small chunks of data from the beginning, middle and end of a file.
-It also incorporates the file size into the final 128-bit hash.
+sparsehash works by hashing fiexed-size chunks of data from the beginning, middle and end of a file using a provided hasher.
-This approach is based on a few assumptions which will vary by application.
-First, file size alone *tends*<sup>1</sup> to be a pretty good differentiator, especially as file size increases.
-And when people do things to files (such as editing photos), size tends to change.
-So size is used directly in the hash, and **any files that have different sizes will have different hashes**.

-Size is an effective differentiator but isn't sufficient.
-It can show that two files aren't the same, but to increase confidence that like-size files are the same, a few segments are hashed using [murmur3](https://en.wikipedia.org/wiki/MurmurHash), a fast and effective hashing algorithm.
-By default, 16K chunks from the beginning, middle and end of the file are used.
-The ends of files often contain metadata which is more prone to changing without affecting file size.
-The middle is for good measure.
-The sample size can be changed for your application.

-<sup>1</sup> Try `du -a . | sort -nr | less` on a sample of your files to check this assertion.

 ### Small file exemption
 Small files are more likely to collide on size than large ones.
 They're also